viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ### Models

-As a next step, we create a new file `models/movies.py` and declare there all SQLAlchemy models used across `movies` service.
-Models provide a mapping between database objects and corresponding Python classes.
+As the next step, we create a new file `models/movies.py` and declare there all the SQLAlchemy models that are used within `movies` service.
+These models provide a mapping between the database objects and the corresponding Python classes.

 ```python
 from sqlalchemy.orm import (